globaleaks/whistleblowing-software/documentation/security/ThreatModel.rst

 As a first step we define the type of users that can interact with a GlobaLeaks platform.

 .. csv-table::
-   :header: "User, "Definition"
+   :header: "User", "Definition"

-   "Whistleblower", "The user who submits an anonymous report through the GlobaLeaks platform.
-Whistleblowers are persons in a wide range of different threat models depending on the usage scenario and the nature of information being submitted."
+   "Whistleblower", "The user who submits an anonymous report through the platform.
+Whistleblowers are persons operating in a wide range of different threat models depending on the usage scenario and the nature of information being submitted."
-   "Recipient", "The user (person or organization) receiving the anonymous report submitted by the Whistleblower.
-The recipients act reasonably in good faith, e.g. if any of them were to give their credentials or private information to the attacker, that would be unreasonable."
+   "Recipient", "The user receiving anonymous reports submitted by Whistleblowers and responsible for their analysis.
+Recipients act reasonably in good faith and have to be considered in all scenarios described as trusted party with reference to the protection of Whistleblowers' and the confidentiality of the information by them communicated."
-   "Administrator", "The user (person or organization) that is running the GlobaLeaks platform.
+   "Administrator", "The users supporting the setup, the management and monitoring the security of the platform.
 Administrator may not represent the same entity running, promoting and managing the whistleblowing initiatives (e.g., hosted solutions, multiple stakeholders projects, etc).
-The Administrator has to be considered in all scenarios described as a trusted entity with reference to the identity and the data exchanged by users."
+The Administrator has to be considered in all scenarios described as a trusted entity.
+They do not have direct access to reports and they are responsible for advising Recipients on the best practices to be adopted in their work."

-It’s highly relevant to apply each of the security measures always in relationship to the users using GlobaLeaks, while always considering the security and usability tradeoff.
+It's highly relevant to apply each of the security measures always in relationship to the users using the platorm, trying to identify an adequate security and usability tradeoff.

 Anonymity Matrix
 ================